 Alerted to the fact that the Victorian Giants exhibition was visiting the Millennium Gallery in Sheffield, I was determined to pay a visit before it ends late in September 2018.
-Although I already had the book of the same name, which accompanies the exhibition, there is absolutely nothing to compare with being in the presence of the actual photographs by mid 19th century greats, Lewis Carroll, Julia Margaret Cameron, Oscar Rejlander, and Clementina Hawarden.
+I already had the book of the same name, which accompanies the exhibition However, there is absolutely nothing to compare with being in the presence of the actual photographs by mid 19th century greats, Lewis Carroll, Julia Margaret Cameron, Oscar Rejlander, and Clementina Hawarden.

 We spent about two hours viewing and discussing the works and reading about their subjects and learning something of the history behind the taking of the photographs.
 However, what was sadly missing was any technical detail to help non-photographers and non-historians to understand how these works, combining both the science and the art of photography, were actually produced at that time.